qskkk/git-fleet/README.md

 # Start your day - check status of all projects
 gf all status

+# Fetch latest refs from all remotes for your repositories
+gf all fetch

 # Pull latest changes for your team's repositories
 gf frontend pull
 gf backend pull